-We can help you save hundreds of dollars a year by improving your fuel economy.
+We can help you save hundreds of dollars on gas a year with simple and quick tips to improve your fuel economy.

-5 Tips for Substantially Improving Your Fuel Economy
+5 Tips for Substantially Improving Your Fuel Efficiency

 Tires are among the most notable heroes of the car – you, your passengers and every piece of the car literally ride on them.
 However, they are often overlooked and neglected, even with the introduction of tire pressure monitoring systems (TPMS) several years ago.
 According to a National Highway Traffic Safety Administration (NHTSA) study, that is a huge mistake, as tire pressure was a factor in roughly 5% of all accidents.
 In addition, blowouts, in which a tire unexpectedly and suddenly fails, cause over 2,000 accidents and 500 fatalities each year.
 In an internal study Edmunds found that its own car-minded employees had underinflated their tires by 7%.
 If employees kept their tires properly inflated, that would save them an average of $112 per year.
 If we assume the same for all roughly 263 million registered vehicles on the road, that’s a savings of over $29 billion per year.
 Finally, underinflated tires wear faster than properly inflated tires, which means you’ll be going to the tire store more often and spending hundreds of dollars more than you should over the life of your car.
 If you do need new tires, not only should you resolve to keep them properly inflated, but you should seriously consider buying low-rolling resistance tires, which can improve your MPG and save you significant money on gas.